 \subsection{Experimental Setup}

-To rigorously evaluate the performance of the proposed framework, we established a comparative experimental design that mirrors the progressive complexity of real-world agricultural planning.
-We define three distinct modeling phases for comparison.
-This includes a deterministic baseline, corresponding to the initial problem phase, which makes decisions based on static historical data from 2023 without accounting for continuous market volatility or crop interactions.
-A dynamic Robust Baseline is also included, which introduces stochasticity through parameterized yield fluctuations ($\pm 10\%$) and projected demand growth rates ($5\%\sim10\%$) but treats crop planting decisions as independent variables; and our proposed Interaction-Aware framework, which fully integrates the agronomic complementarity and substitution matrices into the robust optimization model to leverage inter-crop synergies.
+To rigorously evaluate the proposed framework, we designed a comparative experiment reflecting the increasing complexity of real-world agricultural planning.
+Three modeling phases are considered: a deterministic baseline based on static 2023 historical data, without accounting for market volatility or crop interactions; a dynamic Robust Baseline that incorporates parameterized yield fluctuations ($\pm 10\%$) and projected demand growth (5\%--10\%) but treats crop decisions as independent; and the proposed Interaction-Aware framework, which fully integrates agronomic complementarity and substitution matrices into the robust optimization model to exploit inter-crop synergies.

-In terms of implementation, the data preprocessing and preliminary statistical analysis were conducted using Excel and Python, where Spearman's rank correlation coefficient was specifically employed to quantify the dependencies between sales price, yield, and planting costs.
-The core optimization models were constructed using the PuLP library.
-To instantiate the uncertainty in the robust layer, we utilized Monte Carlo simulation to generate a spectrum of potential market and yield scenarios based on the defined predictive models, ensuring the solution's feasibility under perturbed conditions.
+Data preprocessing and preliminary statistical analysis were conducted in Excel and Python, with Spearman’s rank correlation used to quantify dependencies among sales price, yield, and planting costs.
+The core optimization models were implemented in PuLP.
+Uncertainty in the robust layer was modeled via Monte Carlo simulation, which generated market and yield scenarios from the predictive models to ensure solution feasibility under perturbed conditions.